elizobo/LR_tutorial/index.md

 Binomial logistic regression is a type of Generalised Linear Model (GLM).
 You can always give yourself a refresher on model building with <a href="(https://ourcodingclub.github.io/tutorials/model-design/)" target="_blank">this Coding Club tutorial</a>.
-If you have time and are interested below are some questions which although you aren't asking yourself, may make the whole binomial logistic regression concept a bit clearer for the tutorial ahead.
+If you have time and are interested, below are some questions which although you aren't asking yourself, may make the whole binomial logistic regression concept a bit clearer for the tutorial ahead.
 If you aren't curious about the ins and outs, trot blindly past these questions on to the practical stuff.

 <details>